There’s a hot springs tap at the Bäckerbrunnen, a little brick building a block south of Goldgasse.

 Langgasse 38-40 · interesting places nearby

-Built in 1913 as a municipal bathhouse on the site of a Roman steam bath, the gorgeous Kaiser-Friedrich-Therme, still run by the city, lets you experience ‘Irish-Roman’ spa culture by availing yourself of a succession of saunas and pools fed by water naturally heated to 66.4°C. Bathrobes and towels can be rented; swimsuits are unnecessary as, in keeping with Saunakultur, this place is ‘textile-free’.
-Actually, bathing suits are banned only in the sauna (you just wear a towel); elsewhere, nudity is merely a recommendation.
-Tuesday is for women only.
+Built in 1913 as a municipal bathhouse on the site of a Roman steam bath, the gorgeous Kaiser-Friedrich-Therme, still run by the city, lets you experience ‘Irish-Roman’ spa culture with saunas and pools fed by water naturally heated to 66.4°C. Bathrobes and towels can be rented; swimsuits are banned in the sauna (you can wear a towel) and optional elsewhere.
 Shower before entering the pools.
-The minimum age is 16.
-Payment is made at the end – the wristband they give you tells the cashier your arrival time.
+The minimum age for the sauna is 16, but kids can access the bathing area.